amartinez4037/thesis/README.md

 ## Toolboxes
 * [EEGLAB](http://sccn.ucsd.edu/wiki/EEGLAB_revision_history_version_13) - Toolbox for working with EEG currently using 13.4.4b
-* [BCILAB toolbox](https://github.com/sccn/BCILAB) - Allows for the modification and analysis of the EDF files
-* [EEGLAB extensions/plugins](http://sccn.ucsd.edu/wiki/EEGLAB_Extensions) - List of extensions (formerly called plugins) that can be used with EEGLAB
+* [EEGLAB extensions/plugins](http://sccn.ucsd.edu/wiki/EEGLAB_Extensions) - List of extensions (formerly called plugins) that can be used with EEGLAB.
+The following are needed to run program
 	* [AAR (Automatic Artifact Removal)](https://github.com/germangh/eeglab_plugin_aar) - Toolbox used for EOG and EMG removal
 	* [BioSig](http://biosig.sourceforge.net) - For importing EDF files, which is how the files are saved on Physionet